elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 ### Solutions
 #### Metadata schemas and ontologies
-* Current data standards to capture the  taxonomic and phenotypic data are still evolving, with notable work on the [Access to Biological Collection Data Schema (ABCD)](https://www.tdwg.org/standards/abcd/) and the activities of the [Biodiversity Information Standards task force (TDWG)](https://www.tdwg.org/).
-The Darwin Core standard from the [(TDWG)](https://www.tdwg.org/) is an appropriate standard to provide metadata about the taxonomic properties of a particular microorganism.
+* Current data standards to capture the  taxonomic and phenotypic data are still evolving, with notable work on the {% tool "access-to-biological-collection-data-schema" %} and the activities of the {% tool "biodiversity-information-standards" %}.
+The Darwin Core standard from the {% tool "biodiversity-information-standards" %} is an appropriate standard to provide metadata about the taxonomic properties of a particular microorganism.
 * The [NCBI taxonomy homepage](https://www.ncbi.nlm.nih.gov/Taxonomy/taxonomyhome.html/) can also provide appropriate taxon IDs for recording taxonomic information.
 * Information about proposed standardised nomenclature for prokaryotes can be found at the [List of Prokaryotic names with Standing in Nomenclature (LPSN)](https://lpsn.dsmz.de/) ([Parte et al., 2020](https://pubmed.ncbi.nlm.nih.gov/32701423/)).
 * Data standards for recording the information about where a microorganism was isolated from do exist and this topic is covered in other RDMkit pages such as the [marine metagenomics](marine_metagenomics) domain.
 Information can also be found in a publication by Ten Hoopen and colleagues ([Ten Hoopen et al., 2015](https://pubmed.ncbi.nlm.nih.gov/26203332/)).